Skip to content

 Resilience Development in Communities

 Many children and young people have links to their communities and opportunities to be involved in various youth groups and clubs.
-Youth services, voluntary and community organisations are in a very good position to support the mental health and wellbeing of children and young people.
-For some children and young people they are more accessible than traditional statutory services, often reach the most vulnerable children and young people at risk of poorer mental health and many activities undertaken by community organisations already help support and improve mental health and wellbeing.
+Youth services, voluntary and community organisations are in a very good position to support the mental health and wellbeing of children and young people, includin those who are most vulnerable.

 It is important that youth services, voluntary and community organisations have access to mental health resources and have a baseline knowledge and understanding of mental health and feel confident to intervene to help children and young people in situations of distress, including self harm and suicide.